+My mind races.
 How does he know I am wearing a watch?
-Is he in on this?
-Is he the kidnapper?
+Is his plan to rob me?
 I don’t know this guy.
 What am I doing here?
 But without any other ideas of what to do, I answer, “A Grand Seiko.
 My husband gave it to me.”

 “I have a Panerai.”

 “Doesn’t matter.
 What matters is that yours is a high-end mechanical watch.
 It’s mechanical, right?”

 “You mean like I have to wind it?
 Yeah.
 No. I mean, sometimes.
 It’s automatic, but if I don’t wear the watch for a few days, I have to wind it.”

 “Okay.
 Thought so.
 My name’s Jerry.
 Jerry Langford.
 Sorry I can’t shake your hand.
 What’s your name?”

 I consider terminating this conversation with a stranger, but conversation is the only thing that’s real.

 “Nancy Gibbons.”
 Without warning, my eyes become rivers.
 I cry for five nonstop minutes.
 When I finally get control of myself I ask, “Where are we?”